 14. The Hustle

-The Hustle is a newsletter that provides a lighter tech approach; it has nice stories about tech, all written in a rather funny tone.
+The Hustle is a newsletter that provides a lighter tech approach; it has nice stories about business, tech and culture, all written in a rather funny tone.
 The news is softer technology-wise but the authors make some great correlations between the hard stories and the fun element in a savory way.

 Another light newsletter when it comes to tech but rich in content, in general.
 It combines tech articles with politics, curiosities, funny stories, subjects of debates, discoveries, and a lot more.
 In short, Quartz will send you a daily email with brief stories about almost anything.

 Time to wrap it up now.
 So these are our top picks of the best free tech newsletters from all the web.
 But since the web is huge, it’s very likely that we might have missed a few good ones and we’re asking for your help here.